-Policy No. 3357:15-14-17 Page 1 of 1 Effective: 10/15/2009 Revised: 02/22/2015
+Policy No. 3357:15-14-17 Revised: 02/22/2015 Page 1 of 2 Revised: 06/03/2024

-Except as provided in paragraph 1 below, the use, possession or carrying of a firearm or other weapon on property owned or leased by the College, by any person other than a College Security officer or qualified law enforcement officer as defined in Section 2901.01(A)(11) of the Ohio Revised Code, is prohibited and in violation of State Law.
+Except as provided in paragraph 1 below, the use, possession, or carrying of a firearm or other weapon on property owned or leased by the College, by any person other than a College Security officer, or qualified law enforcement officer as defined in Section 2901.01(A)(11) of the Ohio Revised Code, is prohibited and in violation of State Law.

-- (A) Pursuant to Ohio Revised Code Section 2923.26(B)(5), any person licensed to carry a concealed handgun may have a handgun on property owned or leased by the College ONLY if it is in a locked motor vehicle or the licensee is in the immediate process of placing the handgun in a locked motor vehicle. - (B) Students enrolled in the Stark State Police Officer Basic Training Program may possess UNLOADED firearms on campus when specifically directed to do so for training purposes.
-Weapons must be removed from campus immediately upon conclusion of the training session for which a weapon was required. - (C) Any employee or student found to be in violation of this policy may be ordered to remove the weapon from the premises immediately, and will be subject to discipline up to and including termination for employees or dismissal for students.
-Any person violating this policy may be subject to arrest or criminal prosecution.
+- (A) Pursuant to Ohio Revised Code Section 2923.26(B)(5), any person licensed to carry a concealed handgun may have a handgun on property owned or leased by the College ONLY if it is in a locked motor vehicle or the licensee is in the immediate process of placing the handgun in a locked motor vehicle. - (B) Stark State College campuses lie within multiple jurisdictions, and the College recognizes that some Law Enforcement Agencies within those jurisdictions require/permit its sworn Officers that have met firearms qualification, training, and legal requirements to carry firearms while off duty.